Are Cats Scared Of Cucumbers?

 According to Dr. Jill Goldman, a California-based animal behaviorist, cats may associate cucumbers with snakes too.

-Dr. Goldman isn’t the only one who supports this theory.
-It’s possible that kitties could indeed be making a link between the cucumbers’ long green exterior and the noiseless presence of these reptiles.
+This theory asserts that a cat’s brain confuses the cucumbers’ long green exterior and the noiseless presence with the same qualities of these predatory reptiles.
 But that’s still only a theory.

 Why you shouldn’t attempt to scare your cat with a cucumber?